 Program Conference.
-During the first year, a PhD student must schedule a meeting with a faculty committee to present a tentative program of study for approval.
-The committee consists of the student's advisor, who chairs the committee, and a minimum of two other faculty members from the department.
+During the first year or immediately after the Preliminary exam, a PhD student must schedule a meeting with a faculty committee to present a tentative program of study for approval.
+The committee consists of the student's advisor, who chairs the committee, and a minimum of two other faculty members from the Department.